After an incredible time on Koh Wai, I was already wondering if I’d be able to top it.

 Well, Koh Mak is home to a whole collection of erotic sculptures, placed in an outdoor museum that you can go and explore for free.
 They were created by a local artist called Khun Somchai, who placed them here decades ago, before tourists were even visiting the island.
 He’s since passed away, but his sculptures live on in this forested area of Koh Mak that’s kind of in the middle of nowhere.

 Given that when I live-tweeted my walk around the sculptures, I lost many followers, I’ll keep things a little more toned down for the blog post.
-If you’re interested, you can check out more explicit photos of the peens and vageens here.
+If you’re interested, you can check out more explicit photos of the peens and vageens on the Swabhava travel blog.

 As you guys already know, I adore hunting down unusual, quirky attractions when I travel, and this sculpture park more than fulfilled my quote for Koh Mak.
 Most bizarrely of all, there appeared to be a family living beside the museum, so as we wandered around taking photos of stone boobs, we were met with stares from people putting out their washing a few metres away.